 |9||Gabriel Goh Kheng Lin||216 (15)||138 (5)||44.6||NUS High School (Sec4)|

-Top 6 from APIO16 will receive certificates from Korean organizers during IOI16.
+Top 6 from APIO16 have received certificates from Korean organizers during IOI16.

-Top 4++ are invited for intensive training in mid June+July+early August 2016 (the schedule, PIC: Gan Wei Liang).
+Top 4++ have joined intensive training in mid June+July+early August 2016 (the schedule, PIC: Gan Wei Liang).

 Other eligible students outside top 4 this year are encouraged to try again next year.